AI Failures in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges

-\textbf{Theme 4: Regular monitoring and assessment for safety concerns} involves evaluating AI safety before release and continuous monitoring systems after deployment.
-A key step is to \ul{\textit{develop evaluation dataset for AI model safety}}, with diverse efforts observed, from simply using open-source data to crowdsourcing or even expert consultations.
-One way to construct evaluation dataset is to reuse existing evaluation dataset on open-source platforms, as P4 mentioned collecting testing documents related to sensitive topics on GitHub.
+\textbf{Theme 4: Regular monitoring and assessment for potential failures} involves evaluating failure risks before release and continuous monitoring systems after deployment.
+A key step is to \ul{\textit{develop an evaluation dataset for AI model \mbox{failures}}}, with diverse efforts observed, from simply using open-source data to crowdsourcing or even expert consultations.
+One way to construct evaluation dataset is to reuse existing evaluation datasets on open-source platforms, as P4 mentioned collecting testing documents related to sensitive topics on GitHub.
 Efforts are also spent refining existing datasets by reformulating certain details.
-For instance, P6 described adapting culturally American-centric question-answer pairs to reflect the traditions of other culture to evaluate models.
+For instance, P6 described adapting culturally American-centric question-answer pairs to reflect the traditions of other cultures when evaluating models.
 When assessing model's reliability, robustness, or data leakage, practitioners often use ground-truth or production data.
 For hallucination evaluation, P16 reflected: ``\textit{the customer support case, ..., we will have transcripts of customer support conversations}''.
-Last, P13 also exploit the possibility of using LLM to generate test cases to evaluate model AI safety: ``\textit{we have used some generative AI models like GPT to maybe help us generate some questions}''.
-Our survey results showed this practice received an average score of 3.01 for its frequency of adoption, with 73\% to 76\% of participants reporting it as a regular or prioritized activity, indicating it is widely used for AI safety assessments.
+Last, P13 also exploit the possibility of using LLMs to generate test cases for evaluation: ``\textit{we have used some generative AI models like GPT to help us generate some questions}''.
+Our survey results showed this practice received an average score of 3.01 for its frequency of adoption, with 73\% to 76\% of participants reporting it as a regular or prioritised activity, indicating it is widely used for AI failure assessments.